colakburak/FinalATCSim/README.md

 ## How it works?

-Given input file example for flights (Each line):
+Given input.txt file example for flights (Each line):

 ```
 FLIGHT_NO TYPE	FROM	TO	SPEED	ALTITUDE